-One-stop service platform by the Trade and Industry Department on US' trade restrictive measures and trade conflict between the US and the Mainland:
+One-stop service platform by the Trade and Industry Department on major US' trade restrictive measures (including tariff measures in relation to trade between the US and the Mainland):

 Tel: 2398 5405; Email: acr_reg@tid.gov.hk

-On 2 April 2025, the US President signed an executive order imposing a reciprocal tariff on all imports from all trading partners.
-All articles imported into the US shall be subject to an additional ad valorem rate of duty of 10% effective from 5 April 2025 and all articles from specified trading partners imported into the US shall be subject to the specified country-specific ad valorem rates of duty effective from 9 April 2025.
-On the same date, the US President also signed an executive order announcing that duty-free de minimis treatment shall no longer be available for products of China (which include products of Hong Kong) imported into the US effective from 2 May 2025 and such imported merchandise shall be subject to additional duties.
+On 2 April 2025, the US President invoked his authority under the International Emergency Economic Powers Act (IEEPA) and signed Executive Order 14257 imposing reciprocal tariff on all imports from all trading partners effective from 5 April 2025 and Executive Order 14256 announcing that duty-free de minimis treatment shall no longer be available for products of China (which include products of Hong Kong) imported into the US effective from 2 May 2025 and such imported merchandise shall be subject to additional duties, both with subsequent modifications.

 The HKSAR Government expressed strong disapproval of and discontent with the US’ imposition of the so-called reciprocal tariff as well as its elimination of the duty-free de minimis treatment for and imposition of duty on covered goods from Hong Kong.
 Once again, the HKSAR Government firmly requests the US to withdraw its so-called reciprocal tariff measures.

 On 12 May 2025, the US and China issued a joint statement on US-China economic and trade meeting in Geneva.
-Subsequently, the US President on the same date signed an executive order (a) modifying reciprocal tariff rate for articles of China (including articles of Hong Kong) to 10% effective from 14 May 2025, by suspending 24 percentage points of the rate set forth in Executive Order 14257 (i.e. 34%) for an initial period of 90 days and the retention of the remaining ad valorem rate of 10% on those articles pursuant to the terms of said order, amongst others; and (b) decreasing the de minimis tariff for products of China (including products of Hong Kong) starting 14 May 2025.
-Effective from 14 May 2025, all relevant postal items containing goods that are sent through the international postal network that are valued at or under US$800 and that would otherwise qualify for the de minimis exemption are subject to a decreased duty rate of either 54% of their value or a tariff of US$100 per item that has been in effect since 2 May 2025.
+Subsequently, the US President on the same date signed an executive order (i) modifying reciprocal tariff rate for articles of China (including articles of Hong Kong) to 10% effective from 14 May 2025, by suspending 24 percentage points of the rate set forth in Executive Order 14257 for an initial period of 90 days and the retention of the remaining ad valorem rate of 10% on those articles pursuant to the terms of said order; and (ii) decreasing the de minimis tariff for products of China (including products of Hong Kong) starting 14 May 2025.

 For details, please refer to: